-It's been crazy times for us.
-So crazy that we're halfway January and this New Year's blog post hasn't even been published yet.
-Time to fix that
+It have been some crazy times for us.
+So crazy that we are now already halfway through January and this New Year's blog post hasn't even been published yet.
+Time to fix that at once

 We wish you and your family a very happy and healthy 2014!

-When we started back in 2009, we were just 3 engineers from Berlin and Amsterdam with a shared passion for building services.
-We never took any funding so we had different engagements to pay the bills.
+When we started back in 2009, we were just 3 engineers from Berlin and Amsterdam who shared a passion for building services.
+We never took any funding, so we each had different engagements to pay the bills.
 We tried to free up as much time as we could to pursue the dream of building Transloadit, the world's first commercial Node.js service that would take away the pain of dealing with file uploads & encoding by, well.. dealing with that pain ourselves.
-We figured that at least whenever we solved another encoding or scaling problem, it would benefit many, vs everybody having to do this on their own.
+We figured at least that whenever we solved another encoding or scaling problem, it would benefit many, vs everybody having to do this on their own.

 It seems people agreed.
-After three and a half years we became ramen profitable, but it wasn't until last year that all Founders could quit their day job.
-We're very excited to be able to work on Transloadit full-time and perfect what we have built.
+After three and a half years we became ramen profitable, but it wasn't until last year that all founders were finally able to quit their day job.
+We are very excited to be able to work on Transloadit full-time and to perfect what we have built.

-Well, besides upgrading all the things we have reached out to customers and did well over 80 Skype calls to hear how you think we could improve.
+Well, besides upgrading all the things we have reached out to customers and did well over 80 Skype calls to hear your thoughts on how we could further improve.

 This has led to the following: